Homo neanderthalensis: How Science Got it Wrong

 Café Neandertal by Beebe Bahrami

 • They knew how to use fire.
-We don’t know if Neanderthal were able to light a new fire or only to use and perpetuate an existing one.
+We don’t know whether Neanderthals could light a new fire or only use and perpetuate an existing one.

 • Not only were they exceptionally strong, but they were also quite intelligent to survive in such a hostile environment.
-Despite going through a few ice ages, they managed to survive in Europe for over 300 thousands years.
+Despite several ice ages, they managed to survive in Europe for over 300,000 years.
 As a reference, Homo sapiens have been around for about 100 thousand years, and we are getting close to the point of extinction.

-• A recent discovery of the bones of a Neanderthal man with traces of old injuries proves that they were taking care of members of their tribe not able to provide for themselves.
+• A recent discovery of Neanderthal man’s bones with traces of old injuries proves that they cared for members of their tribe who were unable to provide for themselves.

-• And finally, several artifacts created by Neanderthals are showing traces of abstract decorations.
-Nothing complex but it’s a proof of their abstract thinking capabilities, something that we liked to think as unique to Homo sapiens.
+• And finally, several Neanderthal artifacts show traces of abstract decoration.
+Nothing complex, but it’s a proof of their abstract thinking capabilities, something that we like to think of as unique to Homo sapiens.

 The change of attitude doesn’t stop here.
-According to Beebe Bahrami, the author of Café Neandertal, a few young paleontologists are proposing to get rid of the “h” in the word Neanderthal writing simply Neandertal.
+According to Beebe Bahrami, the author of Café Neandertal, a few young paleontologists are proposing dropping the “h” in the word Neanderthal, writing simply Neandertal.
 The intent is to highlight the difference between the Neanderthal we are learning about today and the grotesque caricature created by early scientists.

-All my life, I read about Neanderthal learning everything I could about them.
+All my life, I read about Neanderthals, learning everything I could about them.
 The last lesson I learned is that science can be wrong, but eventually, it will correct itself!

 Science can be wrong, but eventually, it will correct itself!